ajwills72/rminr/docs/using_rstudio.md

 RStudio uses _projects_ to help you keep your work organized, and to make sure you have a record of your analyses.
 You should start a new project each time you start a new module in your degree (possibly more frequently, but we'll come back to that later).
 Here's how to create a new project:

 1. At the top right of RStudio, you will see a little blue cube, with the text "Project: (none)".
-Click on this.
+Click on this, and select "New project".

 ![RStudio without a project open](pics/rstudio-new.png)